NIRSpec IRS2 Detector Readout Mode

 Data processing for IRS2 readouts to decrease noise

-The IRS2 readout can improve 1/f correlated detector noise performance compared to the traditional readout by allowing more accurate pipeline subtraction of the electronic drifts measured by the increased sampling of reference pixels (see Figure 4).
+The IRS2 readout can improve 1/f correlated detector noise performance compared to the traditional readout by allowing more accurate pipeline subtraction of any electronic drifts which are tracked by the increased sampling of reference pixels (see Figure 5).
 The adopted methodology for processing IRS2 data is described in detail in Rauscher et al. (2012).
 The primary difference in processing comes in the reference pixel subtraction step of the pipeline data reduction.
 All reference pixel analysis and subtraction for IRS2 readout is done in Fourier space.
-The pixels are arranged in a time series, one series for each of the 5 data outputs.
-The reference output and reference pixels that track the detector electronic characteristics are filtered in the frequency domain before being subtracted from each of the regular pixels.
+The pixels are arranged in a time series for each of the 5 data outputs.
+The reference output and the reference pixels that track the detector electronic characteristics are filtered in the frequency domain before being subtracted from each of the regular pixels.

 Analysis shows that the noise is stationary, and components are independent in the Fourier domain.
-As a result, a set of dark exposures is used to derive the reference information characteristic to each of the outputs on each detector.
-This results in a set of IRS2 reference files in Fourier space that are used to anchor the measured reference pixels and output to correct the science data.
-The IRS2 reference pixel subtraction method reduces the 3200 × 2048 raw data into the 2048 × 2048 processed frames.
+As a result, a set of dark exposures is used to derive the reference information characteristics for each of the output (for each SCA).
+This results in a set of IRS2 reference files that are used in Fourier space to anchor the measured reference pixels and output to correct the science data.
+The IRS2 reference pixel subtraction method reduces the (3200 × 2048) pixel raw data frames into (2048 × 2048) pixel processed frames, thus matching the size of traditional mode data.
 All subsequent data pipeline steps process the IRS2 and traditional readout data in the same manner.

 More information on the IRS2 reference pixel processing can be found in Rauscher et al. (2012).